 I liked the way it came out in this braid.
 (Gotta look around my shelves for more fine thread!)
 The tan thread was visibly thicker than the black, but it didn’t end up being a problem for the braid.
 The black thread is a regular spun silk, but the tan is a very different type, that I’m guessing may be Assam silk.
 I have a whole roll of this that I had never tried braiding with before, so I am very excited about using it now!

 On a side note, one of the big advantages to loop braiding is how easy it is to braid small.
-The moves and the tensioning are just as easy no matter almost how fine the braid or the thread is, which isn’t the case with other braiding methods.
+The moves and the tensioning are just as easy no matter almost how fine the thread.
+That’s because the loops themselves are essentially the size of your fingers, no matter how thick or fine the thread.
+And tightening the braid is done with simple, wide arm motions, not by fussing thread-by-thread at the fell of the braid.
 I doubt that most loop braiders appreciate this—we all seem to start out obsessed with wanting to braid bigger and wider.
 But small is beautiful too!

 I think the most legible braids are the ones that have the widest spacing—‘Rock the cradle, Joe’, for example which as I mentioned was done with very fine thread.
-I couldn’t afford to put a lot of space between the letters in “Chased old Satan”, even though it has fewer letters, because the braid was so bulky.
+I couldn’t afford to put as much space between the letters in “Chased old Satan”, even though it has fewer letters, because the braid was so bulky.
 The finer the thread, the more letters (or spaces between) you can fit into the braid, given loops of the same length.

 The longer braids had loops that were too long to stretch all the way apart for tightening.
-I used my standard loop-shortening method for them—I tied the ends of the loops up into what I call “caterpillars” to shorten them temporarily while I braided the first half of the braid, and then let out the caterpillars for the last half:
+I don’t know how to braid the letters backwards (I bet it’s possible, though!), so I can’t use the “center-start” method to make longer letterbraids.
+Instead, I used my loop-shortening method for them—I tied the ends of the loops up into what I call “caterpillars” to shorten them temporarily while I braided the first half of the braid, and then let out the caterpillars for the last half (described in my Longer Loop Braids post):

 For “Pick a Little Cotton and Spin Some Too” I used black embroidery floss and a white worsted weaving wool of about the same thickness.
 A little weird to use wool in a braid about cotton! but I thought the fuzzy wool would give the braid a more homespun look.